 When does the Chinese Earth Dog year of 2018 start?

 Of the 12 Chinese animals, the Dog sign rules this year.
 A Yang Earth Dog, to be more precise.
 This Qi (energy) of the year bring mostly the Earth Element, and there are no tension between two Elements like last year for example (Fire-Metal clash in 2017).
-This influence will manifest a trend for the world that I will soon detail in my astrology predictions for the world in 2018: world predictions for the Fire Rooster year.
+This influence will manifest a trend for the world that I will soon detail in my astrology predictions for the world in 2018: world predictions for the Earth Dog year.
 They also bring a theme to your own Chinese sign and then Bazi for love, career, money and health.
 You can find the horoscopes for 2018 on this site.

 The question is a simple one: when does the Chinese New Year start in 2018?